Arnaud-de-Grandmaison-ARM/arm-learning-paths/content/learning-paths/cross-platform/sme2/3-vanilla-matmul.md

 This implies that the A, B and C matrices have some constraints on their
 dimensions:

-- A's number of columns need to match B's number of lines: Ac == Bl
+- A's number of columns needs to match B's number of lines: Ac == Bl
 - C will have dimensions Cl == Al and Cc == Bc

 You can learn more about matrix multiplication, including its history,